SimonCropp/Argon/docs/Linq/ParseJsonObject.md

 # Parsing JSON Object using JObject.Parse

-This sample parses a JSON object using `Argon.Linq.JObject.Parse(System.String)`.
+This sample parses a JSON object using `Argon.JObject.Parse(System.String)`.

 <!-- snippet: ParseJsonObject -->
 <a id='snippet-parsejsonobject'></a>